-Screws started to appear in the early- to mid-1400s.
+Screws started to appear in the early to mid 1400s.
 They began to replace iron nails in bespoke applications such as the manufacturing of armor and guns.
-In the mid-1500s, screws were used in watches and clocks – yet they remained unstandardized and individually produced.
+In the mid 1500s, screws were used in watches and clocks – yet they remained unstandardized and individually produced.
 It would be some 200 more years before an industry arose to produce them.
-Fast forward to the late 1700s and the Wyatt brothers of the English Midlands patented a method for producing screws at scale converting a disused corn-mill into the world’s first screw factory driving down cost and improving quality and consistency.
+Fast-forward to the late 1700s, when the Wyatt brothers of the English Midlands patented a method for producing screws at scale, converting a disused corn mill into the world’s first screw factory, driving down cost, and improving quality and consistency.

 …the Screwdriver.
-The screw had arrived, but it was still far from what we picture when we think of today’s screw, but more on that later.
-First, we must take a quick look at the screwdriver’s history, as anyone who’s worked with screws knows that the screw is useless without the screwdriver.
+The screw had arrived, but it was still far from what we picture when we think of today’s screw.
+But more on that later.
+First, we must take a quick look at the screwdriver’s history, as anyone who’s worked with screws knows the screw is useless without the screwdriver.

-The first true screwdriver-like tools – something we’d recognize today – begin to appear in France in the mid-1700s.
+The first true screwdriver-like tools – something we’d recognize today – began to appear in France in the mid 1700s.
 As with the screw, early screwdrivers were bespoke instruments that were an investment.
 Their distribution was limited to craftsmen.

 Data and the Screw

 Data is the digital screw, figuratively speaking.
-Data has moved from being a simple by-product of the application of technology to becoming its focus.
-We’ve moved from ignoring the data produced (focusing on outcomes), to asking what to do with it (big data revolution), to now, actively designing software to produce good, structured data that is useable straight away as an additional outcome of the system (BI-driven development).
+Data has moved from being a simple byproduct of the application of technology to being its focus.
+We’ve moved from ignoring the data produced (focusing on outcomes) to asking what to do with it (Big Data revolution) to now actively designing software to produce good, structured data that is usable straightaway as an additional outcome of the system (BI-driven development).

 A Paradigm Shift

-Of course, innovation like this has continued well into the 20th century with the invention of the Phillips head screw (a.k.a. “cross-head” and probably most commonly known screw head type), Torx head, tamper-proof screws to name a few.
+Of course, innovation like this has continued well into the 20th century with the invention of the Phillips head screw (aka the “cross-head,” probably the most commonly known screw head type), Torx head, and tamper-proof screws to name a few.
 While each of these is a distinct iteration of the screw and provided a more refined purpose, they all capitalized on the insight that Robertson brought to the table – evolving the screw and the screwdriver together.
-A paradigm shift on a parallel with that of McLean’s concept of containerization which transformed the maritime industry.
+It was a paradigm shift on a parallel with that of McLean’s concept of containerization, which transformed the maritime industry.

 The Perfect Storm

-Today’s screw and screwdriver are highprecision tools.
+Today’s screw and screwdriver are high-precision tools.
 This is clear when you look at a screw; they come in specific lengths, diameters, and head configurations.
 What you’ve probably not noticed is the exacting standard of the threads that allow them to be interchangeable.
-The lack of thread standardization was also a significant challenge for the development of the screw.
-Despite the large-scale manufacturing of screws in the 1700s, it would take nearly another 100 years for a standard to develop for the threads with multiple standards being developed and introduced in the mid- to late-1800s.
+The lack of thread standardization was also a significant challenge in the development of the screw.
+Despite the large-scale manufacturing of screws in the 1700s, it would take nearly another 100 years for a standard to develop for the threads, with multiple standards developed and introduced in the mid to late 1800s.
 Over time, these various standards were reduced to just two: the Unified Thread Standard (based on the empirical measurement system) and the ISO metric screw thread.

 The screw, on its own, struggled to be anything more than a niche technology.
-History shows us that without the invention of the screwdriver, the development of standards, and a move towards efficiency, the screw probably would have struggled to gain mainstream acceptance.
-Data, like the screw, on its own, has limited applications.
+History shows us that without the invention of the screwdriver, the development of standards, and a move toward efficiency, the screw probably would have struggled to gain mainstream acceptance.
+Like the screw, data on its own has limited applications.
 In 2012, it was estimated that only 0.5% of data was analyzed.
-While we couldn’t find an updated estimate of this number for 2020, it is difficult to imagine it has jumped significantly, especially when you consider that we’ve increased the amount of data available to us 40-fold.
+While we couldn’t find an updated estimate of this number for 2020, it is difficult to imagine it has jumped significantly, especially when you consider that we’ve increased the amount of data available to us fortyfold.